 echo 'Install("nextcloud-install")' > /etc/updater/conf.d/nextcloud.lua pkgupdate

-This will install all the required dependencies, the Nextcloud itself and a simple script to help you with the basic setup.
+It will install all the required dependencies, the Nextcloud itself, and a simple script to help you with the basic setup.
 Alternatively, you can install only the package

 This script will create the Nextcloud database and add a user on the MariaDB server running on your router, enable it and enable php support in Lighttpd as well.
 It will also create an admin account on your new Nextcloud server.

-Once installed, you can access your Nextcloud instance by using an URL like
+Once installed, you can access your Nextcloud instance by using URL like

 http://your_router_lan_ip/nextcloud.
-If your computer supports zeroconf, you could simplify the access by using url http://turris.local/nextcloud.
+If your computer supports zeroconf, you could simplify the access by using the URL http://turris.local/nextcloud.

-Also bear in mind that if you are using Nextcloud from our repositories, you shouldn’t update the Nextcloud core manually as that would get overwritten by next update.
+Also, bear in mind that if you are using Nextcloud from our repositories, you shouldn’t update the Nextcloud core manually, as that would get overwritten by the next update.
 So update just your extra apps and leave the core to us.